Tourism in Finland: Transportation

 The Finnish rail system is operated by VR.
 It offers InterCity and express trains throughout the country, and the faster Pendolino trains connecting the major cities.
 There are very large discounts (usually 50%) available for children (7-16 yr), students, senior citizens, and conscripts.
 Connections to Sweden are by bus due to rail gauge differences.
 It's possible to take the Silja, Tallink and Viking Line ferries from Helsinki to Mariehamn in the Åland archipelago, Stockholm (Sweden), Rostock and Travemünde in Germany, and to Tallinn (Estonia).
 Wasaline operates the ferry route from Vaasa to Holmsund in Umeå.

 There are about 25 airports in Finland with scheduled passenger services.
-Finnair, Blue1 and Finncomm Airlines provide air services both domestically and internationally.
+Finnair, and Nordic Regional Airlines provide air services both domestically and internationally.
 Helsinki-Vantaa airport is Finland's global gateway with scheduled non-stop flights to such places as Bangkok, Beijing, Guangzhou, Hong Kong, Miami, Nagoya, New Delhi, New York, Osaka, Seoul, Shanghai, Tokyo and Istanbul.
 Helsinki has an optimal location for great circle airline traffic routes between Western Europe and the Far East.
 Hence, many foreign tourists visit Helsinki on a stop-over while flying from Asia to Europe or vice versa.
 The Helsinki-Vantaa Airport was ranked 18th in the Skytrax World's Top 100 Airports survey.